 Computational Environment and Licensing

 SFLO runs on a Windows PC under Excel.
-Permanent licensing as well as rental options are available for 3 to 12 months.
+Permanent licensing as well as rental options for limited customers are available.